 In some cases, the add-in becomes disabled.
 To confirm that the add-in is enabled, open Excel and follow these steps:

-Open the File menu:
+- Open the File menu:

-The add-in will not function properly if one or both components are disabled.
-If that's the case, start by selecting the Disabled Items option at the bottom of the window and press the Go button.
+The add-in will not function properly if either component is disabled.
+If you find this to be the case, choose Disabled Items from the small drop-down menu at the bottom of the window and then press the Go button.

 - Check registry settings to ensure the XLL file is set to auto-load.
 The exact path will depend on the version of Excel that you have installed.
 For Excel 2016, the path is:

 In this registry key, you should find a string value named OPEN and pointing to the path where the XLL file is installed: